 5. Sleek, Low Metal Roofline

 One factor many fail to consider in selecting the color of the metal roof is the size of the roofline itself.
-Many homes have multiple stories and a low pitch on the roof, allowing the walls of the exterior to speak the loudest.
+Many homes have multiple stories and a low metal building roof pitch, allowing the walls of the exterior to speak the loudest.
 But if you live in a ranch style farmhouse with a large, visible roof, consider how big an impact the color will have on the overall look of your facade and choose accordingly.

 6. High Contrast Metal Roof